jsbarbosa/SummerOfCode/SymPy.md

 #### Community Bounding (May 6 - 27)
 #### Week 1 - 3 (May 27 - June 14)
-    Writing code optimizations for the Kane's and Lagrange methods in the `mechanics` submodule.
+- Writing code optimizations for the Kane's and Lagrange methods in the `mechanics` submodule.
 To do so, both, mathematical and physical simplifications are expected.
-Improvements are to be quantified by benchmarking the new code with the old one.
+- Improvements are to be quantified by benchmarking the new code with the old one.

 #### Week 4 (June 17 - 21)
-    Code documentation for the monthly submission.
+- Code documentation for the monthly submission.
 Pull request.

-#### Week 5 - 9 (June 24 - July 19)
+#### Week 5 - 9 (June 24 - July 26)
+- Phase 1 evaluations (June 24 - 28)
-    Speed improvements are to be expected with the use of C/C++ code.
+- Speed improvements are to be expected with the use of C/C++ code.
 SymEngine opens the possibility to decrease computational times by writing the same Python algorithms in C/C++ with tiny wrappers for Python.

-    Phase 1 evaluations (June 24 - 28)

-    Code documentation for the monthly submission.
+- Code documentation for the monthly submission.
 Pull request.

-#### Week 10, 14 (July 22 - August 16)
+#### Week 10 - 12 (July 29 - August 16)
-    Examples and demonstrations development, numerically solving a set of generated equations.
+- Examples and demonstrations development, numerically solving a set of generated equations.

-    Phase 2 evaluations (July 22 - 26)
+- Phase 2 evaluations (July 22 - 26)

-#### Week 15 (August 19 - 26)
+#### Week 13 (August 19 - 26)
-    Code documentation for the **final submission**.
+- Code documentation for the **final submission**.
 Pull request.

 I would like to make at least 3 pull requests, one at the end of each coding month.